SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 :libswoc:`swoc::IPEndpoint` is a wrapper around :code:`sockaddr` and provides a number of utilities.
 It enables constructing an instance from the string representation of an address, supporting IPv4 and IPv6.
-It will also parse and store the port if that is part of the string.
-Some of the internal logic is exposed via :libswoc:`swoc::IPEndpoint::tokenize` which finds and returns the elements of an address string, the host (address), port, and any trailing remnants.
+It will also parse and store the host_order_port if that is part of the string.
+Some of the internal logic is exposed via :libswoc:`swoc::IPEndpoint::tokenize` which finds and returns the elements of an address string, the host (address), host_order_port, and any trailing remnants.
 This is useful for doing syntax checks or more specialized processing of the address string.

 IPAddr